aashrafh/ReactBullets/README.md

 * Without starting the Hook with ```use``, React wouldn’t be able to automatically check for violations of rules of Hooks because we couldn’t tell if a certain function contains calls to Hooks inside of it.
 * Tip: Pass Information Between Hooks

+Testing: Similar to testing other JavaScript code.
+Two ways of testing React Components:
+* Rendering component trees in a simplified test environment and asserting on their output.
+* Running a complete app in a realistic browser environment (also known as “end-to-end” tests).
+When choosing testing tools, it is worth considering a few tradeoffs:
+* Iteration speed vs Realistic environment.
+* How much to mock.
+Recommended Tools:
+*Jest
+* React Testing Library
+Testing Recipes: Common testing patterns for React components.
+* Setup/Teardown: You may use a different pattern, but keep in mind that we want to execute the cleanup even if a test fails.
+* act(): makes sure all updates related to these “units” have been processed and applied to the DOM before you make any assertions.
+* Rendering
+* Data Fetching: Instead of calling real APIs in all your tests, you can mock requests with dummy data.
+* Mocking Modules: Some modules might not work well inside a testing environment, or may not be as essential to the test itself.
+Mocking out these modules with dummy replacements can make it easier to write tests for your own code.
+* Events: It is recommended dispatching real DOM events on DOM elements, and then asserting on the result.
+* Timers: Your code might use timer-based functions like setTimeout to schedule more work in the future.
+* Snapshot Testing: Frameworks like Jest also let you save “snapshots” of data with toMatchSnapshot / toMatchInlineSnapshot.
+With these, we can “save” the rendered component output and ensure that a change to it has to be explicitly committed as a change to the snapshot.These kinds of tests include implementation details so they break easily, and teams can get desensitized to snapshot breakages.
+* Multiple Renderers: In rare cases, you may be running a test on a component that uses multiple renderers.
+Testing Environments:
+* If you use Create React App, Jest is already included out of the box with useful defaults.
+* It is recommended simulating a browser with jsdom, a lightweight browser implementation that runs inside Node.js.
+* If you’re writing a library that tests mostly browser-specific behavior, and requires native browser behavior like layout or real inputs, you could use a framework like mocha.
+* Frameworks like Cypress, puppeteer and webdriver are useful for running end-to-end tests.
+* When writing tests, we’d like to mock out the parts of our code that don’t have equivalents inside our testing environment.
+It is then useful to be able to selectively mock these functions with test-friendly versions.

 ## Learning reasources:
 - [Complete Intro to Web Development](https://frontendmasters.com/courses/web-development-v2/)
 - [JavaScript](https://frontendmasters.com/learn/javascript/)